 In order to create a culture that promotes these goals, we have four habits of conduct that guide our actions:

-As a public school in the New York City Department of Education, we are also bound to a set of official rules, which can be found at their website, here: NYC DOE Citywide Standards
+As a public school in the New York City Department of Education, we are also bound to a set of official rules, which can be found on the DOE website: NYC DOE Citywide Standards.

 We promote and model the following attitudes* as an entire community (students and adults):

 Appreciation - Appreciating the wonder and beauty of the world and its people.